BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design.rst

 So, how does HJB work?

-* HJB is a Java Servlet called the HJBServlet_.
+* HJB resides in Java Servlet called the HJBServlet_.

 * HJBServlet_ provides access to JMS objects, in particular